Table of Contents

 Salt is a common whitening product as it is a bleaching agent.
 You can soak your false teeth in a solution of water mixed with one tablespoon of salt.
 The same mixture can be used with white vinegar instead of salt.
 Either will have some effect on the color of the dentures.

-Baking soda can be used as a whitening product but mixed with water to achieve best results.
+Baking soda can be used as a whitening product but mixed with water to achieve the best results.
 Flossing regularly will not only keep the dentures looking white but will also clean between teeth and in cracks and places where tiny food particles can get lodged.

 Another home remedy used to whiten dentures is rubbing hydrogen peroxide onto them.
 Be sure to wear gloves when doing this if you choose not to brush the chemical onto your false teeth.